 Note: Some routes that share tracks for pedestrians and cyclists do not have a segregation.

-Rule 14: Crossing between parked vehicles is particularly hazardous.
-It is wise to use extra caution before crossing, but avoid it wherever possible.
+Rule 14: Crossing between parked cars and large vehicles is particularly hazardous.
+Always use use extra caution before crossing close to parked cars, but avoid it wherever possible.
 Use the roadside edge of the car vehicle as you would at the kerbside.